rubab2020/rubab2020/README.md

-- 👋 Hi, I’m @rubab2020
+- 👋 Hi, I’m Imran Hossain (Rubab) @rubab2020
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in full-stack web development
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently working as a Software Analyst at a payment gateway in Bangladesh
-- 💞️ I’m looking to collaborate on PHP, Laravel, Angular, React, Nodejs...based projects
+- 💞️ I’m looking to collaborate on PHP, Laravel, Angular, React...based projects
 - 📫 How to reach me, email at rubab2020@gmail.com